Virtual Hour of Code 2022

 Robotics And Beyond Toolkit is our free STEM activity newsletter.
 We have 18 issues with activities for young students through high school, including many related to computer science.

 Beanz Magazine is a fantastic and inexpensive resource for everything related to computer science, coding and hardware and cool projects that are great learning tools.
 Great reading too!
-6 issues per year for only about $40 but all issues before 2017 are available for free.
+Subscription-based but all issues before 2017 are available for free.